Benchmark International Arena: NHL

-As home of the Tampa Bay Lightning, Benchmark International Arena has hosted games in the Stanley Cup Finals, hosting games one, two, five, and seven of the 2004 Stanley Cup Finals, where the Lightning defeated the Calgary Flames four games to three to win their first Stanley Cup.
-During the 2015 Stanley Cup Finals against the Chicago Blackhawks, the arena was the site of games one, two, and five.
-Amalie Arena was also the site of games one, two, and five of the 2021 Stanley Cup Finals, where the Lightning defeated the Montreal Canadiens four games to one to win their third Stanley Cup.
+As home of the Tampa Bay Lightning, Benchmark International Arena has hosted games in the Stanley Cup Final, hosting games one, two, five, and seven of the 2004 Stanley Cup Final, where the Lightning defeated the Calgary Flames four games to three to win their first Stanley Cup.
+During the 2015 Stanley Cup Final against the Chicago Blackhawks, the arena was the site of games one, two, and five.
+Amalie Arena was also the site of games one, two, and five of the 2021 Stanley Cup Final, where the Lightning defeated the Montreal Canadiens four games to one to win their third Stanley Cup.

 In the 2004 and 2021 Finals, the Lightning clinched the Stanley Cup on home ice at Benchmark International Arena.
-Games 3, 4 and 6 of the 2022 Stanley Cup Finals were also held at Benchmark International Arena; the Colorado Avalanche became the first visiting team to hoist the Stanley Cup at the arena after defeating the Lightning four games to two.
-It did not host the 2020 Stanley Cup Finals as all games were held behind closed doors at Edmonton's Rogers Place due to the COVID-19 pandemic.
+Games three, four and six of the 2022 Stanley Cup Final were also held at Benchmark International Arena; the Colorado Avalanche became the first visiting team to hoist the Stanley Cup at the arena after defeating the Lightning four games to two.
+It did not host the 2020 Stanley Cup Final as all games were held behind closed doors at Edmonton's Rogers Place due to the COVID-19 pandemic.
 However, the eventual champion Lightning (who defeated the Dallas Stars in six games) did hold watch parties outside the arena for select season ticket holders.
 In addition, Benchmark International Arena has hosted the National Hockey League All-Star Game twice, in 1999 and in 2018.

 College basketball

 In college basketball, the arena is a regular host for games in both the NCAA Division I men's basketball tournament and NCAA Division I women's basketball tournament.
-The arena has hosted first and second-round games for the men's tournament in 2003, 2008, and 2011 (it was scheduled to host games again in 2020, only to have the tournament cancelled due to the COVID-19 pandemic).
-In the women's tournament, Amalie Arena has hosted the Final Four of the 2008, 2015, and 2019 tournaments.
+The arena has hosted first and second-round games for the men's tournament in 2003, 2008, 2011, and 2026 (it was scheduled to host games again in 2020, only to have the tournament cancelled due to the COVID-19 pandemic).
+In the women's tournament, Amalie Arena has hosted the Final Four of the 2008, 2015, 2019, and 2025 tournaments.
 The arena has also hosted conference tournaments, hosting the 2007 ACC men's basketball tournament and the 2009 and 2022 SEC Men's Basketball Tournaments.
 The arena was also the main home of the South Florida Bulls men's basketball team for their 2011–12 season while the USF Sun Dome underwent extensive renovations.

-Amalie Arena hosted the 2025 NCAA Division I Women's Basketball Final Four and 2026 NCAA Division I Men's Basketball first and second rounds.